tsehayegh/university-mall/README.md

 # https://university-mall.herokuapp.com/

 # Landing Page (1)
+This is home page of the app.
+It lists a summary of the features of the app.
 <img width="467" alt="university mall - landing page" src="https://user-images.githubusercontent.com/34139675/39090085-e8429f54-45a2-11e8-9b02-24b39ad51437.png">

 # User Information (2)
+This page expects you to enter your 3-digit student id provided to you by the university, your first and last name, and select the current semester.
+An error message will appear at the top of the page if you do not provide 3-digit student id, at least 2 characters first and last names.
+The current semester will be the default of the dropdpwn menu.
 <img width="484" alt="university mall - user information" src="https://user-images.githubusercontent.com/34139675/39090095-f7148aec-45a2-11e8-9005-1f2a2f316670.png">

 # Main Page View 1 (3)
+The look of the main page will differ based on the device you are using.
+Small screen devices will show you a home menu, and a more icon.
+Clicking the home menu will refresh the app.
+Clicking the more icon will list the additional features of the app.
 <img width="467" alt="university mall - main page view 1" src="https://user-images.githubusercontent.com/34139675/39090094-f707990e-45a2-11e8-9fc1-7f438defb218.png">

 # Main Page View 2 (4)
 <img width="718" alt="university mall - main page view 2" src="https://user-images.githubusercontent.com/34139675/39090135-a12f5b82-45a4-11e8-99c8-7cdd64cf1a96.png">

 # Search Page (5)
+In this search area, you can either select any filtering parameters from the dropdown menus or simply click the Search button to search for classes.
+This page will disappear and a list of your search results will be displayed.
 <img width="452" alt="university mall - search page 1" src="https://user-images.githubusercontent.com/34139675/39090093-f6fa28be-45a2-11e8-9a44-27294b7278f3.png">

 # Search Result View 1 (6)
+Each class will have a checkbox at the beginning of the list and you can check the checkbox to select or unselect the class.
+The app will check if there is any schedule conflict between the class you tried to select and other classes either previously selected, previous registered, or previously saved in cart.
+It also checks if you have enough driving time between classes if they are at multiple campuses.
+If any schedule conflict exists then you will see error message at the top of the page.
 <img width="444" alt="university mall - search result view 2" src="https://user-images.githubusercontent.com/34139675/39090092-f6ef411a-45a2-11e8-9676-99cf8edea242.png">

 # Search Result View 2 (7)
 <img width="440" alt="university mall - search result view 3" src="https://user-images.githubusercontent.com/34139675/39090091-f6da86f8-45a2-11e8-8485-743aa0473f88.png">

 # Registered Classes View 1 (8)
+This menu will show you all classes already registered for the semester.
+The list also has a checkbox and you can click the checkboxes to select and unselect them.
+You can drop the classes.
+This feature can be restricted based on timing of the semester.
+It should not allow you to delete once the semester passes a certain census date and this feature is not added at this time.
 <img width="434" alt="university mall - registered classes view 1" src="https://user-images.githubusercontent.com/34139675/39090090-f6c64576-45a2-11e8-8c50-83fca796f247.png">

 # Registered Clsses View 2 (9)
 <img width="451" alt="university mall - registered classes view 2" src="https://user-images.githubusercontent.com/34139675/39090089-f6bb5f76-45a2-11e8-9bcb-dc8b403fe96a.png">

 # Classes for Today (10)
+This menu will list your classes for the current day of the week and show you the driving routes from one class to the next class.
+The sequences of driving waypoints are indicated in A, B, ... alphabets.
+A class marked 'A' comes before a class marked 'B' and so on.
+You will see one alphabet mark on the map if you have only one class for the day.
+If you do not have no classes the day you will see a message that tells you that you don't have classes for today.
 <img width="450" alt="university mall - classes for today" src="https://user-images.githubusercontent.com/34139675/39090088-f6aec324-45a2-11e8-99ce-100768542a15.png">

 # Shopping Cart View 1 (11)
+The shopping cart menu lists if you have any classes saved in it.
+You can select classes by clicking the checkbox and either register for the classes or delete the class from the shopping cart.
 <img width="461" alt="university mall - cart view 1" src="https://user-images.githubusercontent.com/34139675/39090087-f6a482ba-45a2-11e8-8db0-dcb1b1ca68dc.png">

 # Shopping Cart 2 (12)